Man charged with murder a suspect in other attacks

 Investigators later found blood stains inside a Dodge Durango that had been abandoned on I-5.
 Mountain Dew cans were also seen inside, court papers said.
 The vehicle was impounded for a search warrant.

 Donnelly is charged with second-degree murder.
 His trial is scheduled for Nov.
 1.

 King County prosecutors recently charged Donnelly with two counts of first-degree robbery in connection with the Seattle stabbing.

 He has nine prior felony convictions, dating back to 2000, and 28 misdemeanors.

-Police initially had arrested two other women in connection with the slaying.
-The women were charged in District Court with first-degree murder.
+Police initially had arrested two others in connection with the slaying.
+They were charged in District Court with first-degree murder.
 Prosecutors later declined to refile the charges.